Dakshsingh1304/FNP-Sales-Report/README.md

 7. Colors dominate category sales with ₹10,05,545, followed by “Soft Toys” at ₹7,40,831.

- 8.The busiest sales hours are around 19:00 and 20:00.
+8. The busiest sales hours are around 19:00 and 20:00.

 9. Tuesday is the highest sales-generating day, while Wednesday is the lowest.